-Sometimes given as a treat but very dangerous!
+Sometimes given as a treat but very dangerous.
 The higher the cocoa content the more harmful it will be.
-Smaller dogs will be able to tolerate less then big dogs.
+Smaller dogs will be able to tolerate less than big dogs.
 Signs of ingestion include fast breathing, panting and nervous excitement.

 Grapes, Sultanas, Raisins and Wine

 All of these are and can be poisonous.
 Signs of poisoning include vomiting, diarrhoea, drowsiness and a sore abdomen.

 Metaldehyde (Slug Bait)

 Dogs find this very tasty so it should be stored safely and dogs should be kept away from areas of the garden which have been treated.
 It causes violent fits, incoordination, increased heart rate and panting.

 Dogs also find this tasty so should be kept away from it.
 Warfarin interferes with the clotting of the blood so dogs will eventually bleed to death.
 Signs include pale gums, bruising, heamatomas and swollen joints.

 Onions, aspirin, weed killers, ant killers and antifreeze (ethylene glycol) are also harmful to dogs.

 The Dogs Trust has a very comprehensive list as a pdf.

 Easily obtainable and very poisonous to cats, just half a 500 mg tablet could cause irreversible damage.
 Signs of paracetamol poisoning are blue gums, incoordination, facial swelling and depression or excitement.